kibihrchak/kibihrchak.github.io/_posts/2019-08-11-heltec-esp32-door-lock-notifier.md

 # Resources

-*   [esp32] : Overview of MCU and the ESP32-based boards.
+*   [esp32-wiki] : Overview of MCU and the ESP32-based boards.
+*   [esp32-net]: Page with pretty much everything on ESP32.
 *   [esp-comparison-table] : ESP8266/ESP32 comparison table.
 *   [esp32-hardware] : Comprehensive overview of ESP32 chips and
     modules.